hhamazaki/Shiny-Apps/Spawner_Recruit/documents/Profile_help.md

 # Management Target

-## Median vs. Mean Target
-The major difference between the two target options are **whether fishery management target is median or mean recruit or yield.**  Here are difference

-* **Median Target**
-** Use **alpha** for SR model to estimate biological reference points and profile.
-** Aim to achieve that 50% of annual and long-term median recruit-yield will fall below or above the target.

-* **Mean Target**
-  * Use **alpha.c** for SR model to estimate biological reference points and profile.
-  * Aim to achieve that 50% of long-term average recruit-yield will fall below or above the target.

-Smsy of Mean Target (Smsy.c) is higher than Median Target Smsy.
-Smsy.c can be 0.2% - 100% higher than Smsy depending on alpha and sigma.
-In general, the deviation will be higher when alpha is low and sigma is high.
-Average recruit-yield can be greatly affected by rare extreme events.

 ## Profile Analyses
 Profile Analyses have two profiles: MSY and Rmax profiles that provide basis for Smsy and Smax based escapement goal range.
 Both profiles are probabilities of producing a **long term mean** yield/recruit greater than q% of MSY/Rmax at given spawner size.
 The profile based escapement goal range is determined by setting a target minimum probability (p) of achieving the goal (i.e. intersection of the profile at given p).
 Standard profiles are q = 90, 80, and 70% and p = 90%.